celo-org/docs/blog/22-03-3023-nft minter/How to build an NFT marketplace with Next.js,ipfs,ether.js and Redux.md

 Overall, these modifiers add additional requirements to the functions that use them, to ensure that only authorized parties can execute them and that the inputs passed to them are valid.

-We have wrapped up doing our basic smart contracts.Take note we have not used all security features but you can always include them.To learn more about writing solidity smart contracts with OpenZeppelin library click here (https://docs.openzeppelin.com/contracts/4.x/)
+We have wrapped up doing our basic smart contracts.Take note we have used basic security features.So you can always add more to secure your smart contracts.

-Lets now dive into the front end.
-### Front end
+## Front end

-#### Stack

 We’ll use the following stack for this section.
 - Next.js